CROWNING MOMENTS OF THE EXPEDITION

 CLIENT EXPERIENCES 78%

-The Wild East Rodungla Trek presents an awe-inspiring fusion of exotic nature, cultural heritage, and adventure, offering an unforgettable journey that begins in the central region of Bumthang and spans all the way to the eastern region of Trashiyangtse.
-This epic trek takes adventurers through the northernmost, highest-altitude regions of eastern Bhutan, leading experienced trekkers along an ancient and historically significant trade route, where they traverse rugged terrains and rugged landscapes that reveal some of the most dazzling and pristine natural settings on earth.
-The path meanders through diverse environments, where trekkers will be granted ample opportunities to immerse themselves in the charm and serenity of remote villages, traditional golden-roofed monasteries, and centuries-old temples scattered across the lush hillsides.
-Along the way, the trek provides an enchanting experience of Bhutan’s unique flora and fauna, where vibrant wildflowers, dense forests, and exotic wildlife are constantly present.
+The Wild East Rodungla Trek presents an awe-inspiring fusion of exotic nature, cultural heritage, and adventure, making it an unforgettable journey.
+It begins in the central region of Bumthang and extends all the way to the eastern region of Trashiyangtse.
+Along the way, this epic trek takes adventurers through the northernmost, highest-altitude regions of eastern Bhutan.
+Moreover, it follows an ancient and historically significant trade route, leading experienced trekkers across rugged terrains that reveal some of the most dazzling and pristine natural settings on earth.

 DAY 01: ARRIVAL PARO – PUNAKHA 1300 m 125 km 03 hr

-Upon your arrival at Paro airport you’ll be greeted by our local tour executive and then transfer you to Punakha.
-Punakha is inextricably linked to some of the most important monuments in Bhutanese history.
-Zhabdrung Nagawang Namgyel first established the Chhoesid Nyiden the dual system of government in 1651 and continues to serve as the capital of Bhutan until 1955.
-It is the place from where Bhutanese people willingly elected the first king, Gongsar Ugyen Wangchuk as the first hereditary king of Bhutan in 1907.
+Upon your arrival at Paro airport, you’ll be warmly greeted by our local tour executive.
+Then, you will be transferred to Punakha, a place deeply connected to Bhutanese history.
+Notably, Zhabdrung Ngawang Namgyel established the Chhoesid Nyiden, the dual system of government, in 1651.
+Moreover, Punakha remained Bhutan’s capital until 1955.
+Additionally, it is where the Bhutanese people willingly elected Gongsar Ugyen Wangchuk as the first hereditary king in 1907.

 DAY 02: PUNAKHA – BUMTHANG 2600 m 194 km 08 hr